Christian Spiritual Direction

 If you’re interested in beginning spiritual direction or have questions about it, I’d love to hear from you.

-Currently my direction schedule is full, but If you’d like to be the first to know when I am available to accept new directees, please feel free to complete the form below.
-I’ll email you and we can schedule an introductory meeting, after which we can take time to discern the next right step for direction.
+I am presently accepting inquiries for direction.
+Please feel free to complete the form below.
+I’ll email or call you and we can schedule an introductory meeting, after which we can take time to discern the next right step for direction.